Video thumbnail

 Theatre students should be able to:

-• Collaborate effectively in the production process
+• Collaborate effectively in the creation of theatre arts

 Audition for our next production